SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 - **Overfitting risk**: with 100 patients, “chasing” tiny gains just makes results unstable and less reproducible.
 - **Time sink**: delays me getting to Neural Nets (the unique, impressive part of your project).

+### How Gradient Boosted Decision Tree Model Works
+-	Trees split on feature thresholds.
+-	Each split improves the model’s predictions.
+- Build trees sequentially, each correcting previous errors.
+-	Feature importance = how often (or how much) the model used each feature to reduce errors.

 ### What We Did
 **Step 1: Phase 3 Steps 3-7 Completed**
 1. Model Training `complete_train_lightgbm.py`